Officials tell AP that Iran seized Vietnamese oil tanker

 The officials spoke to AP after Iranian state TV offered a series of contradictory reports about a confrontation between the Guard and the U.S. Navy's Mideast-based 5th Fleet.
 State TV sought to cast the incident as an act of American aggression against Iran in the Gulf of Oman, with the U.S. Navy detaining a tanker carrying Iranian oil and the Guard freeing it and bringing it back to the Islamic Republic.

+“It's a bogus claim,” Kirby said of the Iranian assertion.
+“The only seizing that was done was by Iran."
+He declined to cite the nationality of the vessel that was seized, saying it was up to that country to discuss it.

+Kirby said Iran's boarding and seizing of the vessel “constituted a blatant violation of international law that undermines freedom of navigation and the free flow of commerce.”

-The U.S. officials dismissed Iran’s version of events.
-Tehran also did not provide details of the ship’s name, nor any explanation of why the Navy might target it.
+Tehran also did not provide the ship’s name, or other details, nor any explanation of why the Navy might target it.
 Iran’s mission to the United Nations did not immediately respond to a request for comment.

 Iranian officials heralded the ship's impoundment as a heroic act, with Raisi lauding the Revolutionary Guard on Twitter.
 The country's oil minister, Javad Owji, thanked the Guard for “rescuing the Iranian oil tanker from American pirates."